Teaching Assistantships

 Registration

-- Must be legally eligible to work for the duration of the appointment at the time of the application and must provide proof of your legal eligibility to work (such as a study permit and SIN document for international students).
-If you are an international student who will not receive a study permit before the start of term, please decline any offered positions as soon as possible before the term starts.
+• Must reside in BC and be legally eligible to work for the duration of the appointment at the time of the application and must provide proof of your legal eligibility to work (such as a study permit and SIN document for international students).

-- Must inform your instructor and the department of any additional TA positions or conflicting responsibilities before accepting the offer.
+• Must inform your instructor and the department of any additional TA positions or conflicting responsibilities before accepting the offer.

-- Must complete all Workday onboarding steps after your appointment is processed in Workday (UBC’s HR / Finance system).
+• Must complete all Workday onboarding steps after your appointment is processed in Workday (UBC’s HR/Finance system).

 Competencies